browsermedia/browsercms/README.markdown

     I18n.default_locale = :es

 Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, to see the Spanish version of the butons or create your own (see below).
+The included Spanish images are a bit sketchy but I'll do better later on.

 **NOTE:** These images will not change when you alternate between locales on development.
 I might fix this in the future but for now the purpose is to run the CMS just in one language other than English.
 Quickly swapping locales is just meant for development for the time being.

-## Pending transaltions

-This is a work in progress.
-Most of the view files have been prepared for translation (and translated to spanish) but there are a few still pending.
-Some work still needs to be done, particularly on:

-* Javascripts (there are at least a couple of functions that manipulate toolbar buttons)
-* Helpers
-* Models (some models output strings that need translation)

 ## Images